Skip to main content

 • Name of originator or author: Nurse consultant.

-• Target audience: All clinical staff within children and adolescent mental health services (CAMHS) and as appropriate, staff from adult mental health services (Crisis or Access teams), approved mental health professionals (AMHP) from local authority.
+• Target audience: All clinical colleagues within children and adolescent mental health services (CAMHS) and as appropriate, colleagues from adult mental health services (crisis or access teams), approved mental health professionals (AMHP) from local authorities.

 Problem with this page?